 Chew on This: A Food Book Club at the Reher Center

-Join renowned food writer Sara B. Franklin at the Reher Center for Immigrant Culture and History for a monthly book club series this Fall to explore the historic and contemporary relationship between immigration, food, and community.
+Join renowned food writer Sara B. Franklin and the Reher Center for Immigrant Culture and History for a monthly book club series this Fall to explore the historic and contemporary relationship between immigration, food, and community.

-All sessions will meet 5:30-7 PM at the Reher Center Gallery.
+All sessions will meet 5:30-7 in Kingston

 Wednesday, September 18th

 A classic of investigative, muckraking reporting.
 With The Jungle, Lewis effectively launched consumer awareness-- and outrage-- about the American food system.
 This book was published just a year before Reher’s Bakery opened and will help us to see Reher’s Bakery with new eyes.
 This first meeting will be accompanied by an optional bakery tour at 5 PM with an eye to the production of bread in the bakery’s early days.
 PLEASE REGISTER